 Colonel Fodder's direct subordinate in Factor G, replacing his original, unseen assistant, Leon Diedde, after his unfortunate death.
 She initially considers it an honor to be working under someone as famous as him, but later appears to realize that "notorious" would probably be a better word.

 Quickly Demoted Woman: Unfortunate, especially considering that she's one of the strip's five female characters.
 Three are robots and one is rather minor, not to mention quite dead.
+Then she is promoted to Captain of the Fodder Force.

 An Offer You Can't Refuse: Doctor Wily's offer is, in short: "Build me the Time Skimmer or I'll kill you".
 Interestingly, Mason actually does refuse for a while, until Dr. Otto convinces him otherwise.

-Fate Worse Than Death: Happens to him near the end of "Not Just Yet".
+Fate Worse than Death: Happens to him near the end of "Not Just Yet".
 He and D. Otto cybernetically enslaved as a 'biological computer'.

 Mason: Kill me.